Fun and Games at Polar Science Weekend!

 The most recent episode of the Cool Solutions radio show/podcast featured EarthGames director Dargan Frierson, Pandemic creator Matt Leacock, and Solutions designer Sam Levac-Levey talking about climate games!
 Listen below, and check out Deal, Climate Conversations, and support EarthGames here!

-An E-bike Loaves and Fishes Tale: From 13 to 13,000 Cool Solutions: Stories of climate action from the bottom up
+The Battle for a Climate Friendly Farm Bill Cool Solutions: Stories of climate action from the bottom up

 Chart out Earth’s future with a real climate model!